Ainu culture: Written language

 The Ainu language does not have its own writing system, and traditions were passed down orally.
-During the Meiji period, the Ainu continued to use the "tying rope" for arithmetic and record keeping.
+During the Meiji era, the Ainu continued to use the "tying rope" for arithmetic and record keeping.
 Similar customs include straw calculation in Okinawa, Fuxi Xi knots in East Asia, and the Quipu system among the Inca of South America.
 There was a rumor or myth among the Japanese that the Ainu could not count, but this is not true.

 It is possible that the Japanese, such as the Matsumae clan, intentionally refrained from teaching the written language to the Ainu for political reasons, fearing that their misdeeds would be written down.
 There is also the view that the Ainu did not accept the use of the written language from them for cultural reasons.
-For this reason, the Ainu did not record themselves in writing or compile books until schooling was made compulsory during the Meiji period.
+For this reason, the Ainu did not record themselves in writing or compile books until schooling was made compulsory during the Meiji era.
 Therefore, records of the pre-Meiji Ainu culture are mainly found in books written from a Japanese perspective.

 Currently, the Ainu language has been devised to be transcription using Katakana or the Roman alphabet.
 The Ainu script is sometimes referred to as the Hokkaido variant script found on ancient artifacts in Hokkaido, but academics do not support the theory that the Ainu had a script.